Canyoning tours FAQ

 07. Is Canyoning safe?

-At WCA your safety and the one of our guides is the number one priority.
+At WCA your safety and the that of our guides is the number one priority.
 Please feel free to review our safety page and send us an email if you have any particular questions.

 08. What do I need to bring and what is provided?

-This video should help.
+This video should help guide your preparation.

 09. How should I dress?